 The cumulative "Net NPI Proceeds" balance must be greater than \$0 before any payments are made to the Trust.
-The cumulative Net Proceeds was a deficit for the six months ended June 30, 2007.
+The cumulative Net Proceeds was a deficit for the nine months ended September 30, 2007.
 As a result, no payments have been made to the Trust with respect to the NPI in 2007.
-With respect to production for the six months ended June 30, 2006, CEP paid the Trust a total of \$0.2 million.
+With respect to production for the nine months ended September 30, 2006, CEP paid the Trust a total of \$0.2 million.

 The calculation of the Infill Net Proceeds uses the same methodology as the NPI Net Proceeds Calculation described above except that the proceeds and costs are attributable not to the NPI Net Proceeds Wells, but to the remaining wells in the Robinson's Bend Field that are subject to the NPI and that have been drilled since the Trust was formed and wells that will be drilled (other than wells drilled to replace damaged or destroyed wells), in each case on leases subject to the NPI.
 The NPI in the Infill Wells entitles the Trust to receive 20% of the Infill Net Proceeds.
+There has never been a payout on the Infill Net Proceeds.